What is Cost of Refinancing?

 =$(2,295.72+1200) = $3,495.72.

-The cost of refinancing can vary depending on the interest rate of the loan, credit score of the borrower, relationship with lender and amount of loan.
-There are various components of Cost of Refinancing:
+The average cost of refinancing can vary depending on the loan’s interest rate, the borrower’s credit score, the relationship with the lender, and the amount of the loan.
+There are various components of the cost of refinancing.

 - Closing Cost – It is usually some percent of the outstanding amount of mortgage.

-- Title Fees and Escrow Fees – It includes both owner and lender policy for the clause of title insurance and the escrow fee.
+- Title Fees and Escrow Fees – Includes both owner and lender policy for the clause of title insurance and the escrow fee.
 They also include courier fees, miscellaneous drawing, a recording fee, the office’s fee, mortgage document notarization fees, and the notary’s fee.

 - Points – Point is a combination of discount fees and origination fees.
-Discount fees are prepaid interest down paid by the homeowner and are beneficial for the reduction in interest rate.
-Origination fees also reduce the interest rate, but they are mainly used to compensate for an originator during the complete transaction.
-One point usually equals to 1% of the total amount of mortgage.
+Discount fees are prepaid interest paid by the homeowner and are beneficial for reducing interest rates.
+Origination fees also reduce the interest rate, but they are mainly used to compensate an originator during the complete transaction.
+One point usually equals 1% of the total amount of mortgage.

 - Credit Fees – It is the fees to review the borrower’s credit report to assess the overall credibility in the particular timeframe.

 - Reduction in the interest rate of the mortgage.
-Combine with an increased credit score, people can procure loans at lower rates.
+With an increased credit score, people can procure loans at lower rates.
 It impacts monthly payments as well.

-- Many people refinance in order to obtain money.
-It can be used for various purpose like purchasing a car, reducing credit card debt, etc. This can be done by taking equity out of the home.
+- Many people refinance to obtain money.
+It can be used for purchasing a car, reducing credit card debt, etc. This can be done by taking equity out of the home.